zepandasanv2/world-cup-2026-dataviz/docs/README.md

 ## Status

 - Project initialized and structured
-- Currently working on building the `teams.csv` from RestCountries API
+- Currently working on building the `teams.csv` from RestCountries API and wikipedia scraping

 ## ✍️ Author